marwanhefny/general-git/README.md

 ```
 git log --oneline
 ```
-then know how many commits you want to remove, lets assume we have 5 commits then
+then know how many commits you want to remove, lets assume we have 2 commits to squash then
 ```
-git rebase -i Head~4
+git rebase -i Head~2
 ```
 then leave the first one as pick then the reset should be 's' then
 ```